Professor Aidan McGarry

-Dr Aidan McGarry’s research focuses on political representation and participation of minority and marginalised communities, particularly Roma across Central and Eastern Europe but also LGBTIQ communities.
+His research focuses on the political voice of minority and marginalised communities, particularly Roma across Central and Eastern Europe but also LGBTIQ communities.
+He has conducted research on protest movements in India, USA, UK, Turkey, Macedonia, Bulgaria, Czechia, Romania and Hungary.

-He has taught courses on nationalism, international relations theory and social movements.
-He has written four books: Who Speaks for Roma?
-(Continuum 2010); The Politics and Discourses of Migration in Europe (co-editor, Palgrave 2013); and The Identity Dilemma: Social Movements and Collective Identity (co-editor with James Jasper, Temple University Press 2015), and Romaphobia: The Last Acceptable Racism (Zed 2017) which explores the causes of anti-Roma prejudice in Europe.
+He has written five books: Who Speaks for Roma?
+(Continuum 2010); The Politics and Discourses of Migration in Europe (co-editor, Palgrave 2013); and The Identity Dilemma: Social Movements and Collective Identity (co-editor with James Jasper, Temple University Press 2015); Romaphobia: The Last Acceptable Form of Racism (Zed 2017) which explores the causes of anti-Roma prejudice in Europe; and The Aesthetics of Global Protest: Visual Culture and Communication (co-editor, Amsterdam University Press 2019).

 Areas of research expertise: